oussamahamdaoui/forgJs/README.md

   someRule.test(invalidValue) // returns false
 ```

-## 2 Please if you think a comment is a good feature to be added like the comment instead of creating a new one.
+## 2. Please if you think a comment is a good feature to be added like the comment instead of creating a new one.

-## 3 Before submitting a new comment check if the same comment is not already present
+## 3. Before submitting a new comment check if the same comment is not already present

-## 4 If you submit a PR (pull request) and you only change the Readme please add `[ci skip]` to your commit message
+## 4. If you submit a PR (pull request) and you only change the Readme please add `[ci skip]` to your commit message

-## 5 If you have any questions ask them in the FAQ
+## 5. If you have any questions ask them in the FAQ

-## 6 Please have fun, and if you feel like not following the rules then don't follow them

-code with love ❤️

-# Left TO DO for next release

 # Contact

 Follow me on twitter at [@forg_js](https://twitter.com/forg_js "@forg_js")

+# To-Do
+(Work in progress)